Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 How much money can I save with a rainwater harvesting system?

 Savings depend on your local water rates, rainfall totals, system size, and how much water you currently use outdoors.
-In drought-prone regions with higher water rates, a well-sized rooftop system can meaningfully offset irrigation costs that might otherwise run hundreds of dollars per season.
-States and cities with generous rebate programs (like Seattle's RainWise averaging $4,800) can dramatically shorten your payback period.
+In drought-prone regions with higher water rates, a well-sized rooftop system can offset irrigation costs that might otherwise run hundreds of dollars per season.
+Cities with generous rebates (like Seattle's RainWise or Austin's $5,000 lifetime cap) can dramatically shorten your payback period.
 Track your pre- and post-installation water bills for at least a full year to calculate your personal ROI.

 Do I need a permit to install a rainwater harvesting system?

 For simple outdoor rain barrels, most jurisdictions require no permit.
-For any system that connects to interior plumbing — toilet flushing, laundry, or indoor use — a building or plumbing permit is almost always required.
-Some states (like Arkansas) additionally require a licensed professional engineer to stamp the plans.
+For any system that connects to interior plumbing (toilet flushing, laundry, or indoor use), a building or plumbing permit is almost always required.
+States like Arkansas additionally require licensed plumber installation and cross-connection safeguards under state code.
 Always check with your local building department before installation to avoid fines or forced removal.

 What size storage tank do I need for a typical home?